-Let us illustrate the idea with an example.
+To illustrate the idea, consider the following example.
 In microstructure, market efficiency is conceptually defined as the extent to which a price process resembles a random walk.
 Suppose that one is interested in estimating the trend in a measure of market efficiency.
-To estimate, say, the mean annual change in market efficiency, a researcher faces many forks in the road: How to measure market efficiency, at what frequency to sample the data, how to define outliers, etc. Collectively, we refer to these decisions as the analysis path.
+To estimate, say, the mean annual change in market efficiency, a researcher must decide how to measure market efficiency, at what frequency to sample the data, how to define outliers, etc. These decisions together form what we refer to as the analysis path.

-Our objective is to measure and analyze non-standard errors.
-The four questions that we focus on are:
+Our objective is to measure and analyze NSEs.
+The four questions that we focus on are as follows:

-- 1. How large are non-standard errors in finance? - 2.
-Can they be "explained" in the cross-section of researchers?
-Are they smaller - (a) for papers by higher quality teams? - (b) for papers with better reproducible results? - (c) for papers that score higher in peer evaluations? - 3.
-Does peer feedback reduce non-standard errors? - 4.
-Are researchers accurately aware of the size of non-standard errors?
+- 1. How large are NSEs in finance?

+- 2. Can NSEs be "explained" in the cross-section of researchers?
+In particular, are they smaller for papers by higher quality teams, papers with more reproducible results, and papers that score higher in peer evaluations?

+- 3. Does peer feedback reduce NSEs?

+- 4. Do researchers know the size of NSEs?

-The motivation for these questions is that non-standard errors are undesirable in the sense that they add uncertainty.
-Such uncertainty becomes particularly worrisome when some estimates are positive, while others are negative.
-We therefore want to learn if higher quality coincides with tighter NSEs, and if feedback reduces NSEs.
+The motivation for these questions is the fact that NSEs are undesirable in the sense that they add uncertainty.
+Such uncertainty is particularly worrisome when some estimates are positive while others are negative.
+We therefore want to understand if higher quality coincides with tighter NSEs, and if feedback reduces NSEs.

-Finding answers to the four questions is extremely costly in terms of human resources.
+Finding answers to the four questions above is extremely costly in terms of human resources.
 The core structure of an ideal experiment involves two sizable sets of representative researchers.
-A first set of researchers independently tests the same hypotheses on the same data, and writes a short paper presenting the results.
-A second, non-overlapping set of researchers obtains these papers, evaluates them, and provides feedback in a single-blind process.
+A first set of researchers independently tests the same hypotheses on the same data and writes a short paper presenting the results.
+A second, nonoverlapping set of researchers evaluates these papers and provides feedback in a single-blind process.

-We have run such an experiment under the #fincap tag (FINance Crowd Analysis Project).
-164 research teams (RTs) and 34 peer evaluators (PEs) participated, with each PE evaluating about ten papers.
-The Deutsche Börse kindly made proprietary data available spanning 17 years of trading in Europe's most actively traded instrument: the EuroStoxx 50 index futures.
-These data enabled researchers to test pre-defined RT-hypotheses3 on several important market trends.
-This unique opportunity might explain why participation was exceptionally high (at least double that of similar experiments elsewhere, discussed later in the introduction).4 A back-of-the-envelope calculation shows that total human resources for #fincap span almost a single academic career: $(164 \times 2 \text{ months} + 34 \times 2 \text{ days} \approx 27 \text{ years})$.
+We ran such an experiment under the #fincap tag (FINance Crowd Analysis Project), with 164 research teams (RTs) and 34 peer evaluators (PEs) participating, and each PE evaluating about 10 papers.
+The Deutsche Börse kindly made proprietary data available spanning 17 years of trading in Europe's most actively traded instrument-the EuroStoxx 50 index futures.
+These data enabled researchers to test predefined RT hypotheses3 on several important market trends.
+This unique opportunity might explain why participation was exceptionally high (at least double that of similar experiments elsewhere, as we discuss later in the introduction).4 A back-of-the-envelope calculation shows that the total human resources for #fincap span almost a single academic career: $(164 \times 2 \text{ months} + 34 \times 2 \text{ days} \approx 27 \text{ years})$.

-3We refer to these hypotheses as RT-hypotheses to distinguish them from the hypotheses that we test when analyzing the #fincap results.
-Our hypotheses are based on the four overarching questions (Section B).
+3 We refer to these hypotheses as RT hypotheses to distinguish them from the hypotheses that we test when analyzing the #fincap results.
+The RT hypotheses are based on the four overarching questions (Section I.B).